gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "We had a fight with one down by the river,"
 Maddy explained as Gumption held up the regulator.
-"It said there's going to be a sneak attack---tonight!"
+"It said there's gonna be a sneak attack---tonight!"

 "Makers preserve us," the ox gasped, his eyes going wide.

 "Who've you been fighting with?"
-The mayor thumped down her front steps, leaning heavily on her gnarlywood cane.
+The mayor thumped down her front steps, leaning on her gnarlywood cane for balance each time her weight came down on her stiff mechanical leg.
 "I won't have fighting, you know that.
 If you kids can't sort out your problems, you should---"